SunCCNY/NAIRR-SMLM/README.md

 # NAIRR-SMLM
-This site dedicates to AI research, training, and education.
+This site is dedicated to AI research, training, and education.

 It provides datasets for AI training, validating and testing as well as information-theoretical benchmarking for trainined AI in single molecule localization microscopy (SMLM).